Set Up a Management VLAN for OPNsense, a Network Switch, and a Wireless Access Point

 Note

-If everything is working properly, click “Save” on your switch configuration to ensure you do not lose your changes.
+Do not forget to click “Save” on your switch configuration to ensure you do not lose your changes!

-If you decide you do not wish to use the LAN interface once the management interface has been configured, you may delete the parent LAN interface.
+Rather than restrict the firewall rules on the LAN interface, you could simply remove the LAN interface.
 The MGMT interface will still function properly using the LAN’s physical interface even though it is no longer assigned.

 On the “Interfaces > Assignments” page, you should see a trash icon next to the LAN interface.